Rebeka Masarova: Juniors

 In 2016, Masarova reached the juniors semifinals of the Australian Open, where she lost to defending champion Tereza Mihalíková.
-Later that year, she won the French Open junior title by defeating top-seed Olesya Pervushina in the semifinals and second-seed Amanda Anisimova in the final.
-Masarova was beaten by British wildcard Gabriella Taylor in the third round of the junior tournament at Wimbledon.
+Later that year, she won the French Open junior title by defeating second seed Amanda Anisimova in the final.
+Masarova was defeated by British wildcard entrant Gabriella Taylor in the third round of the junior tournament at Wimbledon.

+As top seed, she was runner-up in the girls' singles at the 2017 Australian Open, losing to 11th seed Marta Kostyuk in the final.

+Professional

-2016: Professional debut
+2016: Semifinal on WTA Tour debut

-Masarova made her WTA Tour singles main-draw debut in 2016 at the Gstaad Ladies Championship beating former world No. 1, Jelena Janković, in the first round.
+Aged 16, Masarova made her WTA Tour singles main-draw debut as a wildcard entrant at the Gstaad Ladies Championship defeating former world No. 1, Jelena Janković, in the first round.
+She then overcame Anett Kontaveit and fifth seed Annika Beck to reach the semifinals, at which point she lost to fellow Swiss player and eventual champion Viktorija Golubic.

 2021–2022: Major debut, WTA 125 doubles title

 Masarova made her Grand Slam debut at the 2021 US Open as a qualifier.
-On her major debut, she reached the second round defeating Ana Bogdan 6–7^{(9)}, 7–6^{(2)}, 7–6^{(9)} in the longest women's match at this major in the Open Era.
-She lost to fifth seed Elina Svitolina in the second round.
+She reached the second round defeating Ana Bogdan 6–7^{(9)}, 7–6^{(2)}, 7–6^{(9)} in the longest women's match at this major in the Open Era.
+Masarova lost to fifth seed Elina Svitolina in the second round.

 Partnering with Aliona Bolsova, Masarova won the doubles at the Open Internacional de Valencia, defeating Alexandra Panova and Arantxa Rus in the final.